ulyantsev/EFSM-tools/README.md

+Warning: this is a development branch.
+Some features may not work properly.

 ## Introduction

 EFSM-tools is a toolset for finite-state machine (FSM) synthesis.
 Is is mostly based on satisfiability solvers, and uses *traces* (aka IO-traces, *scenarios*) and LTL formulae as input.
 EFSM means "extended finite-state machine", an FSM with variables.
 However, within this toolset variables are Boolean and are often treated analogously to input events.
 The variant of the FSM synthesis problem being solved is *exact*: an FSM is generated with the given number of states, or its non-existence is reported.